mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 By laying out the rules in this way we can see that a degree of parallelism is possible during execution. i.e. you can analysis the app java and compile both the app java and the test java in parallel.

-Note that this is an example a single (simple) Java module, resulting in a single .jar file.
+Note that this is an example of a single (simple) Java module, resulting in a single .jar file.
 I draw attention to this point because fans of Maven often write-off this feature of Buck because Maven also has a parallel mode but last time I looked this only applied to modules as a whole, not the individual activities within a module.